-Where ever an American Expat or an expat from any country resides outside his home nation they instantly become street smart economists.
+Whenever an American Expat or an expat from any country resides outside his home nation they instantly become street smart economists.
 I had never been west of Chicago until the US Marine Corps gave me a 12 month all expenses paid tour of Japan, the Philippines, Hong Kong and Taiwan.
-Teg, we’re not in Cincy anymore and why don’t you find a job overseas, when you get out?
+Teg, we’re not in Cincy anymore, why don’t you find a job overseas, when you get out?

 Good idea, I followed my bliss, first to Brazil where I tried to live an American lifestyle on a beer budget.
 However, Buenos Aires, Machu Picchu, boat trip down the Amazon were worth the stay.

 My second opportunity to think outside the country was a short 13 month stay in Egypt as a free-lancer (on-the-economy) begging for consultant crumbs from the US Agency for International Development.
 Got to visit all 45 agricultural research stations from Asawan to Alexandria, took sailing lessons on the Nile and the Aswan to Luxor Nile cruise.
 Got to see how the civilian side of the Federal government works or doesn’t.

 After six miserable winters in Cleveland, Ohio and 500 resumes I got a chance to visit all 45 agricultural research stations in Egypt from Aswan to Borg el Arab, under the auspices of the CIA front group the US Agency for International Development.

 At 65 I found out that I couldn’t afford to live my ‘bliss’ lifestyle any place in the US, on Social Security and my dinky pension.
 I exercised my one remaining marketable job skill – speaking English with an American accent – for seven years in Mainland China.